ymattw/bash-scripting-best-practices/slides.md

 ### Function

-Function name, use which one?
+Function name, which one to use?

 - `function foo`
 - `foo()`